-These cognitive effects can collectively be referred to as ‘executive dysfunction.’
-These symptoms can make it increasingly difficult for a person with a brain injury to involve themselves in social interactions with their family, friends and co-workers as well as extending to issues in their ability to undergo day-to-day tasks and their usual job role duties.
+These cognitive effects can collectively be referred to as ‘executive dysfunction’.
+These symptoms can make it difficult for a person with a brain injury to involve themselves in social interactions with their family, friends and co-workers.
+It can also affect their ability to undergo day-to-day tasks and their usual job role duties.

 - Personality changes

 - Mood swings